CZDanol/DNLTray/README.md

 - Lids
   * With and without border
   * High lids
-- Side frames (vertically stackable)
-  - Corner side frames - not necessary (you can just use two separate frames)
-  - Double-sisded frames
-  - Single-sided frames
 - Articulating side frames (so you can open up the organizer)